Skip to Main Content

 Census Indices

-Lake County Public Library has digitized our collection of census indices, which can be downloaded here.
+Lake County Public Library has digitized our collection of census indices, which can be viewed here.
 We have indices of the United States Federal Census for Lake County for 1860, 1870, 1880, 1900, 1910, 1920 and 1930.
 We also have the Colorado State Census for 1885.

 Using the same 318 W. 4th St. example, we already know some names that we can check for in the census.